gnolang/gno/docs/getting-started/using-gnokey.md

 #### `auth/accounts`

-We can obtain information on a specific address using this subquery.
+We can obtain information about a specific address using this subquery.
 To call it, we can run the following command:

 ```bash